jdwhite48/magni-read/README.md

 # MagniRead

 An assistive reading application designed for individuals with impaired vision.
 MagniRead can take a snapshot of the webcam's live video footage, giving users a stable image that they can comfortably read from.
 Unlike many other assistive readers, it isn't necessary to physically move the camera or reading material to read magnified text on the screen.
 Just take a snapshot, then zoom and drag the image!
-MagniRead also includes settings for modifying the image's brightness, contrast, and filters.
+MagniRead can also modify the image's brightness, contrast, filters, and other settings to enhance readability.

 ## Pre-Requisites